annabellaals/Wheelshub/readme.md

 3. Stripe flow

     Seller is redirected to Stripe's checkout page and upon successful payment, Stripe triggers a webhook `webhook/bids/bidId/accept/` .
 This webhook validates the bid and the deal and changes the status of the bid placed to `accepted`.
 Afterwards the user is redirected to the view deal page on the frontend and buyer’s contact information becomes visible to the user.

+### Deployment Guideline

+This document outlines the steps to deploy your Django application, including database setup, Heroku deployment, Stripe integration, and ongoing maintenance.
+There are two core objectives, setup the database and deploy the site to Heroku for disribution.

+For database, we are using **Neon**.
+Neon offers a serverless PostgreSQL database that scales automatically, making it an ideal choice for modern applications.
+Here's how to set up and configure it with Django.

+1. Create a Neon Account: Sign up at [neon.tech](https://neon.tech/) and log in to access the dashboard.

+2. Create a New Project: From the dashboard, create a new project.
+Once completed, Neon will provide:

+    - A database connection string.
+    - The database name.
+    - User credentials (username and password)
+3. Retrieve Connection Details: Copy the connection string and credentials for later use in your Django application.

+4. Configure Django: Open your `settings.py` file and replace `<database_name>`, `<username>`, `<password>`, `<host>`, and `<port>` with the values provided by Neon.

+    ```python
+    DATABASES = {
+        'default': {
+            'ENGINE': 'django.db.backends.postgresql',
+            'NAME': '<database_name>',
+            'USER': '<username>',
+            'PASSWORD': '<password>',
+            'HOST': '<host>',
+            'PORT': '<port>'
+        }
+    }
+    ```

+5. Ensure that the required dependencies are included in your `requirements.txt` file:

+    ```
+    psycopg2-binary
+    ```

+6. Run migrations to apply the database schema:

+    ```bash
+    python manage.py migrate
+    ```

+Next step is deploying our app to **Heroku** for production access.
+Our project utilizes a monorepo structure with two separate applications (e.g., frontend and backend).
+Below is a step-by-step guide to deploy these apps using Heroku.

+1. Install and Log in to Heroku CLI: Ensure the Heroku CLI is installed.

+    ```bash
+    heroku login
+    ```

+2. Create Heroku Applications: For each application (frontend and backend), create a separate Heroku app:

+    ```bash
+    heroku create wheels-hub --remote heroku-frontend

+    heroku create wheels-hub-backend --remote heroku-backend
+    ```

+3. Next to deploy the application, we will use git subtree feature to push the subfolders to heroku

+    ```json
+    git subtree push --prefix frontend heroku-frontend main

+    git subtree push --prefix backend heroku-backend main
+    ```

+4. Also, to setup environment variable, this is the command, or we can also use the Heroku dashboard for this

+    ```json
+    heroku config:set VAR_NAME=value --app <app-name>
+    ```

+Finally to get logs and monitor and manage our application over time, these some of the important considerations

+1. Monitor Logs: Use the Heroku CLI to monitor logs:

+    ```bash
+    heroku logs --tail --app <app-name>
+    ```

+2. Track Database Performance: Regularly check Neon's dashboard for metrics such as query performance and active connections.

+3. Stripe Activity: Monitor payments and webhook events in the Stripe dashboard.

+4. Alerts and Metrics: Set up alerts for error rates, response times, and other key metrics on Heroku.

+### Framework & Package Descriptions:

+Backend:

+Django: Main web framework for building the backend

+djangorestframework: For building REST APIs

+django-cors-headers: Handles Cross-Origin Resource Sharing (CORS)

+python-dotenv & django-environ: Environment variable management

+psycopg2-binary: PostgreSQL database adapter

+djangorestframework-simplejwt: JWT authentication

+drf-yasg: API documentation generator

+Frontend:

+react: Core React library

+react-dom: React rendering for web

+@reduxjs/toolkit & react-redux: State management

+axios: HTTP client for API requests

+react-router-dom: Client-side routing

+These packages provide the essential functionality needed for a Django-React application while keeping dependencies minimal.
+Additional packages can be added based on specific project requirements.